 8,000 signatures in support of the Italian Family Minister

-On the 20th of September, 2018, the Italian Family Minister, Lorenzo Fontana, received representatives from SOS Ragazzi and Generazione Voglio Vivere ( Italian TFP Student Action - Europe ) - who had collected more than 8,000 signatures in his support -- in his office in Rome.
+On the 20th of September, 2018, the Italian Family Minister, Lorenzo Fontana, received representatives from SOS Ragazzi and Generazione Voglio Vivere (Italian TFP) - who had collected more than 8,000 signatures in his support -- in his office in Rome.
 This took place after two campaigns that were launched in order to express solidarity with the minister.

-Recently, Fontana has come under fire for his statements in defence of the traditional family structure and the promotion of increased birthrates.
+Recently, Fontana has come under fire for his statements in defense of the traditional family structure and the promotion of increased birthrates.

 Much of this criticism began after his statement to Corriere della Sera -- Italy's leading newspaper -- that so-called "Rainbow families" (IE homosexual families) do not exist.

 Within a few weeks and without much publicity, over 8,000 Italians rushed to the minister's side, and subsequently to the side of reason and common sense.

 The 38 year old married father and native of Verona, has stated previously that he is a proud Catholic.

 Throughout his career as deputy mayor of Verona, MEP and deputy secretary of the League, he has consistently worked with energy and conviction for values held dear by faithful Catholics.
 His statements over the past few years paint a clear picture of this:

 - "A family is only a man, a woman and children."

 - "On the one hand, [you have] the weakening of the family, the fight for gay marriage and gender theory in the schools, on the other, mass immigration that we simultaneously suffer with the emigration of our youth abroad, these are factors that aim to bury our community and our traditions."